Indian Country gripped by Haaland hearing for top US post - WTMJ

 “I was happy, but I was afraid.
 I didn’t want to lose her,” Suazo said.

-But she sees the significance and importance, she said, in having a Native American oversee an agency that touches nearly every aspect of Native American life.
-Suazo said she’ll be watching, ready to yell at the screen if anyone questions Haaland’s qualifications.
+But she sees the importance, she said, in having a Native American oversee an agency that touches nearly every aspect of Native American life.

-And to Haaland, she sends the message: Gumeh, or be a strong woman.
+Suazo sent a message to Haaland ahead of the hearing to say “be a strong woman,” or “gumeh.”
+She went back and forth watching it on television and in a virtual party.

+“It kind of reminds me of people having prayer groups, that kind of collective sending (of) good thoughts and prayers and support, and to have that many people doing it at one time was just so great,” Suazo said.

 BRANDI LIBERTY, 42, IOWA TRIBE OF KANSAS AND NEBRASKA